SpecFlowOSS/SpecFlowWiki/Setup-SpecFlow-Projects.md

 SpecFlow projects need the `TechTalk.SpecFlow.dll` in order to compile.
 You need to add a reference to this assembly in one of the following ways:

 * Add the reference with NuGet: `Install-Package SpecFlow`.
 This is the easiest and the recommended way.
 See [[NuGet Integration]] for details.
 * Copy the content of the SpecFlow install folder to a folder inside your project structure and add a reference to the copied `TechTalk.SpecFlow.dll`.
 (Although the other assemblies are not directly used by the project, but they provide better tool and upgrade options, therefore it is a good practice to copy them too.)
+See detailed list of assemblies to be copied at the and of this page.

 ### 3. Configure SpecFlow project
 In the most simple case (using NUnit provider) you don't need to configure anything.
 If you are using another unit test provider or want to fine tune SpecFlow, see [[Configuration]].